 Get my newest recipe via email:

-Gluten Free Baked Macaroni and Cheese with Toasted Sunflower Seed Crust
+Macaroni and Cheese with Toasted Sunflower Seed Topping (gluten-free)

 Dishing out the macaroni and cheese from a red casserole dish using a wooden spoon

 Macaroni and cheese.
-Simply a casserole of grated sharp cheese melted into sauce, stirred into hot cooked noodles, and baked with something crunchy on top.
-It’s basic sustenance—and easy to make from scratch.
+Simply a casserole of melty cheese sauce stirred into hot cooked noodles, and baked with something crunchy on top.
+This macaroni and cheese casserole is basic sustenance—and easy to make from scratch.

 Click here to PIN Gluten Free Sunflower Crusted Macaroni and Cheese!